3 Differences Between Lead Generation and Appointment Setting

 What Are the Most Important Things to Focus on to Be Successful in B2B Appointment Setting?

 Appointment setters play a crucial role in the lead generation process, so they’ll need to hone the right skills in order to have the most success.
 And what are the most important things to focus on to be successful in B2B appointment setting?
-Here are some helpful tips:
+Here are some key tips to keep in mind:

 But what is the difference between lead generation and appointment setting?
 Check out our guide below to learn more about the ins and outs of these various styles of driving new business.